Can I Claim My Abdominoplasty on Medicare?

 - surgical excision and reduction of excess, loose skin or redundant tissue folds including through abdominoplasty, belt lipectomy or similar procedures

-- Eyelid lift surgery where sagging upper eyelid skin impedes vision
+- Eyelid lift surgery where descending upper eyelid skin impedes vision

 - Breast lift or breast reduction surgery may occasionally be eligible for minor Medicare rebates for patients meeting very specific criteria, including: